klaviyo/klaviyo-android-sdk/README.md

    </details>

 ## Initialization
-The SDK must be initialized with the 6-character [public API key](https://help.klaviyo.com/hc/en-us/articles/115005062267#difference-between-public-and-private-api-keys1) for your Klaviyo account.
+The SDK must be initialized with the short alphanumeric [public API key](https://help.klaviyo.com/hc/en-us/articles/115005062267#difference-between-public-and-private-api-keys1) for your Klaviyo account, also known as your Site ID.
 We require access to the `applicationContext` so the SDK can be responsive to changes in network conditions and persist data via `SharedPreferences`.
 You must also register the Klaviyo SDK for activity lifecycle callbacks per the example code, so we can gracefully manage background processes.